Convexity of power functions and bilinear embedding for divergence-form operators with complex coefficients

-On the other hand, Theorem~\ref{t: norm heat semigroup} suggests that the condition \eqref{eq: Delta>0} might resonate with the {\sl contractivity} of the semigroup even better than with its {\sl boundedness}.
-Indeed this is the case, as announced in the theorem below and proven in Section~\ref{masamune}.
-Actually, we treat accretive matrices on arbitrary open sets $\Omega$.

 The problem of characterizing $L^{p}$ contractivity of semigroups generated by elliptic divergence-form operators has a long history.
+Early results include the 1959 paper by Agmon, Douglis and Nirenberg \cite{ADN}.
 For a rather recent summary of references on this topic the reader is advised to consider Cialdea and Maz'ya \cite{CM} and \cite[pp. 71--72]{CM2014}.
 Their 2005 paper \cite{CM} was a major step towards understanding the problem for general $(P^{A}_{t})_{t>0}$; see also their monograph \cite[Chapter 2]{CM2014}.
 Let us take a closer look at the contractivity results there.